-The extent to which the program transfers resources between tracts in central cities and those in outlying areas also can be computed.
+We can also compute the extent to which the program allocates resources to tracts in central cities versus those in outlying areas.
 For ease of exposition, we refer to any census tract not in a central city as being in the suburbs.
-Transfers to and from central city tracts are measured using the variable we term the Suburban-City Benefit Gap (SCGAP).
-This is computed as follows for each census tract:
+Differences in subsidy flows between city and suburban tracts are reported in the census and the number of owned units.